 Address: Rúa de San Clemente, 11

-See Also: Satisfy your sweet tooth with one of these tasty typical desserts in Santiago de Compostela!
+See Also: Satisfy your sweet tooth at one of these pastry shops in Santiago!

 Watch: Discover how to order coffee in Spain!